Individuals seeking assistance in the fight against pain want to know: what is kratom?

 Red-vein kratom usually has a higher 7-OH concentration.
 As a result, it has sedative effects and may help the user feel relaxed.
 It is also potentially useful for insomniacs as a sleep aid.

 Green-vein kratom offers a combination of sedative and stimulating effects.
 Many kratom plant users prefer the green-vein option due to its more balanced effects.

 Is Kratom Legal?

 Kratom legality varies depending on the location.
-It also isn’t easy to navigate the complex laws surrounding drugs in many countries.
+It is also difficult to navigate the complex laws surrounding drugs in many countries.
 However, there is no outright ban on the substance itself in Germany and Canada.
-In both nations though, it is illegal to sell for human consumption.
+However, it is illegal to sell for human consumption in both nations.

 Predictably, things are less clear in the United States.
 While it isn’t federally scheduled, it remains illegal in many states and cities.
 These include:

 The FDA has not approved it as a medicine and has asked the public to steer clear of products containing kratom or its active compounds.
 The DEA lists kratom as a “Drug of Chemical Concern.”
 This means it poses a possible threat to the public but isn’t on the list of controlled substances.